 If we had plotted his position in PMMS by his proximity in clinical presentation at age 3, he would have been well within the cloud of points (each patient is a point in the above diagram) like the yellow point.
 If we had included the mutational profile of his cytokines he would have been identified as an outlier, like the green point.
 Also, if we had included his later course, where he was refractory to all therapies, he would have also been an outlier.
-But only if we had included the short duration (< 6 months) over which he was refractory to multiple medical treatments but of many years.
+But only if we had included the short duration (< 6 months) over which he was refractory because for a large minority of ulcerative colitis patients they become refractory to multiple medical treatments but of many years.